jundalisay/superb/content/en/social/economics/principles/part-1/chapter-03b.md

 ---
 title: "Basic Universal Revenue"
+heading: "Chapter 3b"
-heading: "Alternative to Universal Basic Income"
+# Alternative to Universal Basic Income"
 # BUR is our New Store of Value and a
 date: 2020-04-17
 # date: 2017-04-26